The

 setting is used to define the number of days back (from today’s race) to be

-this setting, select the desired number of days back (from today’s race) for
+change this setting, select the desired number of days back (from today’s race)

 How

-the persisted setting is 90 days, the user is telling JCapper to evaluate races
+If the persisted setting is 90 days, the user is telling JCapper to evaluate

-from each horse’s past performance record that were run within the past 90 days
+races from each horse’s past performance record that were run within the past

-only (while ignoring races that are more than 90 days old) and pick the best
+90 days only (while ignoring races that are more than 90 days old) and pick the

-speed fig found from among the past races run within the defined time frame
+best speed fig found from among the past races run within the defined time

 LIVE